Doctor of Philosophy in Education: Concentration in Special Education

 - statement of purpose which describes interests and research questions motivating the candidate to apply to the program;

 - writing sample (e.g., research paper, publication, etc.);

 - academic training and related professional experience in special education; and

 - personal interview.

 Applications must be submitted to the University of California, Berkeley (UCB).
-For SF State, applicants must submit a single page application to the Department of Special Education: spedcd.sfsu.edu.
 Faculty members from both campuses will review online applications submitted to UCB.
 Applicants do not apply to SF State Graduate Admissions until admission decisions are completed at the department level.
 For UCB, follow instructions outlined in the Graduate School of Education application and the Graduate Application for Admission and Fellowships.
-Contact SF State campus for the annual December application deadline and application: http://spedcd.sfsu.edu/content/joint-phd, (415) 338–1161; https://gse.berkeley.edu/cognition-development/joint-special-ed
+Contact SF State campus for the annual December application deadline and application: https://sped.sfsu.edu/content/joint-doctorate, (415) 338-1161; https://gse.berkeley.edu/cognition-development/joint-special-ed

 Applications and contact information for each campus: